Paulding County, Georgia Owner of Skyren Concrete, Jason Benson, Announces Completed Work for H&W Steakhouse

 Owner of Dallas, Georgia Concrete Construction Company Details Completion of Project for Restaurant That Was Previously the Black Walnut Cafe

-Dallas, Georgia, USA, 2022-May-04 — /EPR Network/ — Paulding County, Georgia’s Skyren Concrete Construction Owner, Jason Benson, announced the completion of their construction project for Norsan Restaurants, which also owns Frankie’s the Steakhouse and Luciano’s Ristorante in Duluth, Pampas Steakhouse in Johns Creek and Frontera Mex-Mex Grill, which has several area locations.
+Georgia, USA, 2022-May-06 — /EPR Network/ — Paulding County, Georgia’s Skyren Concrete Construction Owner, Jason Benson, announced the completion of their construction project for Norsan Restaurants, which also owns Frankie’s the Steakhouse and Luciano’s Ristorante in Duluth, Pampas Steakhouse in Johns Creek and Frontera Mex-Mex Grill, which has several area locations.
+Norsan, is a privately owned group that has operated in the Atlanta area for over 33 years.

 “Finishing up the new addition and cooler slab for H&W Steakhouse was both an honor and a privilege,” said Benson.
 “We always enjoy working with everyone at Norsan Restaurants and are looking forward to our next chance to enjoy their finest prime grade, black angus and corn fed steaks!”